 However, Keppeler and Ziemer (1990) found increases in annual flow that they largely attributed to increases in flow during the wet season in Caspar Creek, indicating a lack of predictability regarding when this increased flow will occur.
 In British Columbia, Nitschke (2005) also cites decreased summer flows resulting from low infiltration rates and high runoff in the wet months, indicating that the soil type and local hydrology are important for determining the possible impacts of timber harvesting on stream flows.
 Keppeler and Ziemer (1990) also express concerns about the tradeoffs between increases in annual flow and the potential for increased sediment inputs and impacts to water quality.
-For example, Lewis et al. (2001) sites an annual sediment load increase of 123-269% in tributaries for total or partial clear-cut systems in the Caspar Creek Experimental Watershed.
+For example, Lewis et al. (2001) sites annual sediment load increase of 123-269% in tributaries for total or partial clear-cut systems in the Caspar Creek Experimental Watershed, but with minimal impacts in the main stem.